cortex-lab/phy/design/merge-view-workflow.md

 - it is always the first row;
 - it remains the reference used to calculate Similarity;
-- it cannot be reordered;
+- it cannot be reordered within Merge View;
-- it cannot be removed individually; and
+- it can be transferred to Similarity when another staged cluster remains; and
-- its blue color is stable throughout the workflow.
+- the current reference always owns the blue palette slot.

+Transferring the reference promotes the next staged cluster in stable row order, moves the old reference into the selected Similarity role, and recomputes Similarity against the promoted blue reference.
+Transferring the final staged cluster is rejected without changing the workspace; cancellation remains the explicit way to leave Merge mode.

 When several clusters were selected in Cluster View, the cluster that was the Similarity reference on entry becomes the blue reference.
 The other clusters